 What is the main church in Paris?

 The main church in Paris is the famous Notre Dame Cathedral.
-It is one of the most popular tourist attractions in the city and is considered to be one of the finest examples of French Gothic architecture.
+It is one of the city’s most popular tourist attractions and is considered one of the finest examples of French Gothic architecture.

 What is Paris’ most famous cathedral?

-The most famous cathedral in Paris is the Notre Dame Cathedral.
-It is a Gothic-style cathedral and is one of the most popular tourist attractions in the city.
+The most famous cathedral in Paris is Notre Dame Cathedral.
+It is a Gothic-style cathedral and is one of the city’s most popular tourist attractions.
 The Notre Dame Cathedral is located on the Île de la Cité, in the 4th arrondissement of Paris.

 What is the oldest church in Paris?

-The oldest church in Paris is the Basilica of Saint-Denis, which was founded in the 5th century.
-The church was built on the site of a cemetery where Saint Denis, the first Bishop of Paris, was buried.
+The oldest church in Paris is the Basilica of Saint-Denis, founded in the 5th century.
+It was built on the site of a cemetery where Saint Denis, the first Bishop of Paris, was buried.
 The church has been rebuilt several times over the centuries, and its current Gothic facade dates from the 13th century.

 Related Resources